v-jerkin/azure-docs/articles/cognitive-services/text-analytics/quickstarts/python.md

 client = TextAnalyticsClient(endpoint, CognitiveServicesCredentials(subscription_key))
 ```

+This code:

+* Detects whether it is being run in a Jupyter notebook.
+If not, the `HTML` class (which is used to insert HTML result into a Jupyter notebook) is set to a reference to the `print` command.
+* Sets the subscription key and endpoint, then initializes a Text Analytics client using those variables.

-## Detect languages
+## Detect language

-The Text Analytics SDK's [`detect_language` method](https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics.V2.0/operations/56f30ceeeda5650db055a3c7) detects the language of submitted text documents.
+The Text Analytics client's [`detect_language` method](https://docs.microsoft.com/en-us/python/api/azure-cognitiveservices-language-textanalytics/azure.cognitiveservices.language.textanalytics.text_analytics_client.textanalyticsclient?view=azure-python#detect-language-show-stats-none--documents-none--custom-headers-none--raw-false----operation-config-) detects the language of submitted text documents.
 A document is plain text in a supported language; it need not be in a file.

 To reduce the number of calls involved in processing large numbers of documents, multiple documents may be submitted in a single `detect_language` call.
 The input to the method is a list of individual documents, each of which is represented by a `LanguageInput` instance.